dbnapp/dbnapp.github.io/docs/01 Getting fancy.md

 # Parcel -> Vite

 Oh and as a reminder to myself.
 Parcel worked fine with zero config out of the box, but for some reason it was having problems importing `motion/react`.
 Like not doing anything fancy, just the import was an issue.
 Couldn't find a solution quickly enough so I switched to `vite`.
 Thankfully it's a small project so that was an easy swap and it imported `motion/react` with no issues 🤷.

+# Other cool ideas

+One thing I thought might be fun is to add a dark mode.
+If I could I'd like to filter the background gif to make it look like a moon at night.
+I'm thinking I could use svg filters or something, and maybe animate the transition.

+I'd also fade out and fade in different music of course.

+- [ ] dark mode